NYULibraries/dlts-load-tests/README.md

 in these paths do not already exist, JMeter will create them when it first writes out to the files, so make sure `${ROOT}` is pointing to exactly where you want it.
 It has been set to default to `/tmp/dlts-load-tests` for safety.

+These test plans were developed in JMeter version 2.13, which can be downloaded from https://archive.apache.org/dist/jmeter/binaries/.